RevenueHunt/docs/docs/reference/dashboard.md

 ## Success Checklist

-To open the Success Checklist click on the any of the ❓❗✅ 🔄 icons.
+To open the Success Checklist click on any of the ❓❗✅ 🔄 icons.

 ![dashboard success checklist](/images/manual_succes_checklist.png)

 ❓ - Opens the Getting Started section of the Success Checklist.

 ❗ - Opens the To Do section of the Success Checklist.
-The number indicasted number of tasks to be completed.
+The number indicates the number of tasks to be completed.

 ✅ - Opens the To Do section of the Success Checklist.
-The number indicasted number of tasks completed.
+The number indicates the number of tasks to be completed.

 🔄 - Opens the Sync section of the Success Checklist.

 ![dashbaord success checklist sync app](/images/manual_success_checklist_sync.png)

 **run manual sync** - Starts a full sync of your product catalog.
 The sync takes about 30 - 60 minutes to complete.
 If your store has more than 3,000 product variants, the sync can take longer.
-Please note that a full syunc of your catalog is done every 24 hours.
+Please note that a full sync of your catalog is done every 24 hours.

 ## New Quiz

 ![new quiz page](/images/manual_newquiz.png)

-**start with an empty quiz** - Chose this is you want to start with an empty quiz.
-Once clicked, a popup will show asking you to name the quiz (the name can be changed later in [Quiz Settings]()).
+**start with an empty quiz** - Choose this if you want to start with an empty quiz.
+Once clicked, a popup will show asking you to name the quiz (the name can be changed later in Quiz Settings).

 ![new quiz empty add name](/images/manual_newquiz_addname.png)

 **import quiz from another store** - Allows you to import a quiz from another store by inserting a copy quiz code.
 Check [How to Copy the Quiz from one store to another]() for detailed instructions.

-**Select from one of our Quiz Templates**  - allows you to use one of pre-designed templates.
+**Select from one of our Quiz Templates**  - Allows you to use one of our pre-designed templates.

 ![new quiz add quiz from a template](/images/manual_newquiz_template.png)

 **live preview** - Opens a live preview of the quiz templates.

-**use this template** - Adds the template to your dahsbaord.
+**use this template** - Adds the template to your dashboard.